 Cause: While spinal stenosis in the thoracic (upper-to-middle) region of the spine does not occur as frequently as stenosis in the neck or lower back, it is still experienced by patients every year in the greater Phoenix area.
 Thoracic spinal stenosis causes pain in the back and legs.
 It may also affect some patients’ balance or ability to control their bowel or bladder.
 Spinal stenosis is a condition in which the canal becomes too narrow or obstructed, causing pressure to be placed on the spinal cord.

-Diagnosis: Diagnosing thoracic spinal stenosis starts with the orthopaedic specialist at The Center for Orthopaedic Innovation at St. Luke’s Medical Center performing a physical exam and reviewing your medical history and symptoms.
+Diagnosis: Diagnosing thoracic spinal stenosis starts with the orthopaedic specialist at St. Luke’s Medical Center performing a physical exam and reviewing your medical history and symptoms.
 Imaging studies are also frequently used to look for compression in the spinal cord.

 Treatment: When caught early, treatments for thoracic spinal stenosis usually begin conservatively using rest, NSAIDs, epidural injections of steroids to reduce inflammation and physical therapy.
 The orthopaedic physician may recommend surgery to remove bone spurs or discs pressing on the nerve roots if significant relief cannot be achieved using non-invasive methodology.